pulkin/micropython/ports/gprs_a9/README.md

 * `network_status_changed()`

-  Checks whether the netwrok status was changed since the last check.
+  Checks whether the network status was changed since the last check.

   **Returns**: `True` if it was changed.